jpowell96/data-analysis/bank_failures/writeup.md

 To my surprise, there were some months missing from this query.
 There wasn't a row for months from January - October, 2000.

-This should be though, if there weren't any failures for a given month in a year, there wouldn't be rows.
+It may seem odd, but this is the expected output.
+If there weren't any failures for a given month in a year, there wouldn't be rows.
 If I want there to be rows for every month from 2000 - 2023, I need to have date for those months too.

 To accomplish this I made a table called timescale, that contains all the months, years from January, 2000 - December 2023.
 My initial attempt was overcomplicated, but I realized PostgreSQL provides a helpful function, [generate_series()](https://www.postgresql.org/docs/current/functions-srf.html) That lets me generate a series of rows between to dates: